 Both HACH and Lamotte make relatively accurate dissolved oxygen test kits for students at the high school level, but requires students to follow directions carefully and follow proper safety procedures.
 There is also a very simple test kit available, CHEMetrics, which takes significantly less time, doesn’t involve any powders, and is reasonably priced (about $45for the initial kit, and about $1 per test for refills).
 This is a good option if you aren’t interested in students learning how to do the chemical tests properly, or you have limited time.
 You should also decide whether you will have the students find percent saturation or parts per million (ppm).
 Most kits will measure mg/L, which can then be converted into percent saturation using the temperature of the sample.
 Parts per million is another way of saying mg/L, which is the weight of oxygen dissolved in a liter (or 1 kg) of water.
 To get more information on this topic, visit: http://waterontheweb.org/under/waterquality/oxygen.html

 Day 1: Distribute the lab handout.
 Ask students to read the short introduction and make a prediction about which water sample will contain the most oxygen: tap, boiled water, or shaken boiled water.
-Ask students to explain their prediction (whiteboards work well for checking students’ ideas).
+Ask students to explain their prediction (whiteboards work well for checking students’ ideas), and encourage them to consider how they might find out the answer.
 Students should be arranged in groups of 3-4.
 Each group should obtain a cup of tap water and a dissolved oxygen test kit.
-Allow the students to complete the DO test on the tap water by following the directions.
+Allow the students to complete the DO test on the tap water by following the directions (this is the control, and also provides a chance for students to experience using the test kits/probes).
 They should write their results on a chart on the board.
 Stop and check students’ results – if a few groups have very different results, encourage students to think about why.
 Make sure all groups are following the test kit procedures.
 Note: If using the CHEMetrics tests or a probe, you can probably complete all parts of the lab in one class period.

 Day 2: Students should be arranged in the same groups.
 Each group should receive a sealed jar.
 Immediately after opening the sealed jars, the students should test the sample (being careful not to add air by shaking or moving the jar too much).
 Students should record the results.
 Next, ask students to pour half of the water from the jars down the drain.
 They should cap and shake the jar, then uncap, recap and shake again.
 This is repeated several times before the students test for DO again.
 Results should be recorded.